-4 Security-lock slot
+6 Security-lock slot

-To protect your computer from theft, you can purchase a security cable lock that fits the security-lock slot to lock the computer to a stationary object.
+To protect your computer from theft, purchase a security cable lock, usually a Kensington-style cable lock, that fits this security-lock slot to lock your computer to a stationary object.

 Note: You are responsible for evaluating, selecting, and implementing the locking device and security feature.
 Lenovo makes no comments, judgments, or warranties about the function, quality, or performance of the locking device and security feature.